GSA/piv-guides/_networkconfig/11-all-agency-piv.md

 ## Account Linking - Other Agency Users

 When a user authenticates with another agency PIV/CAC card, the credential of that user may not match the account created in the Active Directory user setup in your agency.
-There are multiple ways to match that PIV/CAC card owner to the Active Directory account.
+There are multiple ways to [link that PIV/CAC card](https://piv.idmanagement.gov/networkconfig/accounts/){target="_blank"} owner to the Active Directory account.

 ## List of PIV Issuers